MattiaBuzzoni/turtlebot3_ppo/README.md

 ## Overview

-This project implements a **navigation** system for the TurtleBot3 Burger mobile robot using **deep reinforcement learning**.
+This project implements a **navigation** system for the TurtleBot3 Burger mobile robot using **Deep Reinforcement Learning**.
 The agent learns to reach a target position in open space by processing relative goal information, without any prior map of the environment.

 The PPO algorithm is implemented **from scratch** in PyTorch, giving full control over the training loop, rollout buffer, and policy update logic.
 The simulation runs in **PyBullet**, with a custom Gymnasium-compatible environment wrapping the robot dynamics.